spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

    - progress on SPIR-V
 2. @kubkon
    - progress and Q&A on shipping WASI libc in Zig - [#8837](https://github.com/ziglang/zig/pull/8837)
+3. @andrewrk
+   - release plan for 0.8.0 - what is left, what to prioritise, etc.

 ## 2021-05-13
 ### Agenda